Zachary Young, Kesco, Pensacola, Florida

 Integrity and character come from influences that start at a young age.

 My parents inspired me to always be myself and to always see things from more than one point of view.
 Growing up in a military family, my parents were role models.
 The older I got, the more I realized just how much my parents sacrificed to make sure that I succeeded.
 They always inspired me to try to be the best person I could be and to always try to accomplish my goals.

 Zachary lives in Valparaiso Florida.
 He says, “I hope to one day find the woman of my dreams, but for now I am happy with where I am in my life.
 I enjoy spending my weekends with family and friends grilling some steaks and having a grand ole time.
 I enjoy fishing and any kind of water sports or outdoor activities.
 I am passionate about cars and working on my house.
 I have two brothers, one that is exactly 13 months apart from me to the day.
 We often get mistaken for twins.
 My other brother was part of a transportation unit attached to the commanding General of Fort Irwin or the Commanders chauffeur as they called him.
 Sadly, he passed away about seven years ago and is someone I hold very close to my heart.
 My family and friends play a huge part of my personal life and I would not have it any other way.”

 Zachary has a birthday this month on May 22.
 One of Zach’s favorite quotes is “We are what we repeatedly do.
 Excellence, then, is not an act but a habit.” -– Aristotle

-SEFA is proud to recognize Kaitlyn as Featured SEFAPro.
-The 110% she puts into everything she does makes it impossible for her to achieve anything short of success.
-She is dedicated to the industry, to Manning Brothers, her customers, and her colleagues.
-Her passion for knowledge makes her a very valuable player in our industry.
-Congratulations, Kaitlyn!
+SEFA is proud to recognize Zachary Young as Featured SEFAPro.
+The 110% he puts into everything he does makes it impossible for him to achieve anything short of success.
+He is dedicated to the industry, Kesco, his customers, and his colleagues.
+His passion for knowledge and his desire to share it with his team and his customers makes him a very valuable player in our industry.
+Congratulations, Zachary!